Related Content

 • Graz - Feldkirch - Buchs - Zurich by Nightjet

-The Zurich ↔ Graz 'Transalpin service, on its Graz - Leoben - Schladming - Radstadt - Bischofshofen ↔ Zell-am-See - Innsbruck - Feldkirch - Buchs - Zurich route, will not be altered.
+The Zurich ↔ Graz 'Transalpin service, on its Graz - Leoben - Schladming - Radstadt - Bischofshofen ↔ Zell-am-See - Innsbruck - Feldkirch - Buchs - Zurich route, has not been altered.

 The IC services

-The 'Kiss' trains now being used on some German IC routes are also double-decked The 'Kiss' trains now being used on some German IC routes are also double-decked
+The 'Kiss' trains now being used on some German IC routes are also double-decked These 'Kiss' trains will be repainted into OBB colours and used on the Wien to Salzburg route

-There will also be a significant change on the Wien ↔ Salzburg route.
+There has also a significant change on the Wien ↔ Salzburg route.

-The current timetable per hour typically comprises a mix of:
+The previous timetable per hour typically comprised a mix of:

 • RJX services by Railjet trains which only make calls at St Polten and Linz

-• RJ services by Railjet trains which typically make station calls in St Polten, Amsletten, St Valentin, Linz, Wels, Attnang-Puchheim and Vocklabruck
+• RJ services by Railjet trains which typically made station calls in St Polten, Amsletten, St Valentin, Linz, Wels, Attnang-Puchheim and Vocklabruck

 • Westbahn (WB) services which typically make station calls in St Polten, Amsletten, Linz, Wels, Attnang-Puchheim and Vocklabruck.

-However from Dec 14th 2024 the RJ services, which are slower than the RJX services, are to be replaced by double-deck IC trains, which OBB has acquired from DB in Germany.
+However the RJ services, which were slower than the RJX services, have been replaced by double-deck IC trains, which OBB has acquired from DB in Germany.

 The Railjet trains will be switched to the Wien - Graz - Klagenfurt - Villach route.